NBA Legend Scottie Pippen Compares LeBron James To Michael Jordan And Kobe Bryant

-Los Angeles Lakers superstar LeBron James has already made a name in the world of basketball even before he was selected as the No. 1 overall pick in the 2003 NBA Draft.
-As of now, James has achieved numerous career-milestones, including winning three NBA championship titles.
+Los Angeles Lakers superstar LeBron James had already made a name for himself in the world of basketball, even before he was selected as the No. 1 overall pick in the 2003 NBA Draft.
+As of now, James has achieved numerous career-milestones, including winning three NBA titles.
 With his outstanding performance on both ends of the floor, it is definitely not a surprise why James’ name is frequently mentioned in debates regarding the greatest basketball player of all time.

-However, there are some people who think that LeBron James is still far from the reaching or won’t ever be on the level of other NBA greats.
+However, there are some people who think that LeBron James is still far from reaching, or won’t ever be on the level of other NBA greats.
 Add NBA Hall of Famer Scottie Pippen on that list.
-Pippen, who won six NBA championship titles with the Chicago Bulls, said in a recent appearance on ESPN’s First Take, which is currently posted on Twitter, that James doesn’t have the same “gene” as Michael Jordan and Kobe Bryant.
+Pippen, who won six NBA championships with the Chicago Bulls, said in a recent appearance on ESPN’s First Take, which is currently posted on Twitter, that James doesn’t have the same “gene” as Michael Jordan and Kobe Bryant.

 “When I look at LeBron James, he’s not what Michael [Jordan] was as a player.
 He’s not even what Kobe Bryant was as a player,” Pippen said, as transcribed by Yahoo Sports.
 “When you talk about trying to compare Michael’s instinct, his ability to take over games, his ability to want to have that last shot.
 LeBron doesn’t have that gene.”